aryascripts/viewtube/README.md

 + Backup playlist data and settings (from file)
 + Restore playlist data and settings (from file)

+## Installation
+Support for Windows, Mac OS, Linux.
+Currently a binary file is not made.
+To run the program follow the following:
+1. Clone/Download Repository
+2. From terminal, run `npm install`
+3. From terminal, run `npm install electron -g`
+4. `electron .`

 ## Technical Features
 + Single Page Application
 + Developer with HTML, CSS, JavaScript (Angular)